pascalpdx/brainsilo.org/content/about/space.md

 *The main space is undergoing renovations and is slated to be ready in the beginning of 2014*.
 When the main space construction is complete, Chimera will open up it's membership offerings including our metal shop and studio rentals.

-Our office space in the back lot is our space for regular meetups, classes and events.
-We're also in the process of preparing it for regular use by members.
+Our office space in the back lot is our space for regular meetups, classes, events, and as of December 2013, membership!

-The current mini-makerspace is an office building that is about 700 sq.ft.
+The **current mini-makerspace is an office building that is about 700 sq.ft**.
 This space is great for anyone doing small arts and crafts, jewelry, software or hardware design or anyone working on a computer or who doesn't require a lot of space to work.

+*If this sounds interesting to you, learn more about [membership](/membership/).*

 If you're looking to work on large projects, you may want to wait to join until that space opens up.